KrauseFx/krausefx.com/data.md

           <li>During the first lockdown in Q2 2020 I didn't have access to a gym, and didn't count home-workouts as gym visits</li>

-          <li>Generally I hit the gym 5 days a week when I'm at home, but as shown on this graph it ends up being less, mostly due to travels, and when sick</li>
+          <li>Generally I hit the gym 5 days a week when I'm at home, but as shown on this graph it ends up being less, mostly due to traveling, and occasional colds</li>

       </ul>